 Businesses these days have a lot of excuses about why they haven’t upgraded yet.
 Today we are going to challenge them all.

 Your Software Isn’t Compatible

-We have seen this time and time again, where companies are so reliant on a single piece of software that will not run on the latest operating systems.
+Companies are so reliant on a single piece of software that they will not run on the latest operating systems.
 Not only does this practice put your business at risk for a plethora of malicious programs and actors, but you may also be missing out on some great features of a product that is more frequently updated.

-briteCITY is ready and willing to help you find a better solution for your line of business applications that will allow you to upgrade your operating systems and help protect your company.
+BRITECITY is ready to help you find a better solution for your line of business applications and keep your company protected.

 Steep Learning Curve

-Honestly, if the reason your company’s data is breached is that your employees were unwilling to learn something new, it would seem pretty trivial at that point.
-Truthfully, Windows 10 isn’t nearly as scary as it seems.
+If the reason your company’s data is breached is that your employees were unwilling to learn something new, it would seem pretty trivial at that point.
+Windows 10 isn’t nearly as scary as it seems in comparison.